White Plains, New York: Performing arts

 The White Plains Performing Arts Center, which can seat up to 410 people, serves as a venue for a variety of events, such as Broadway theatre and concerts.

 White Plains is home to the Westchester Philharmonic, the sole professional symphony orchestra in Westchester County.
 The Philharmonic performs at SUNY Purchase's Performing Arts Center.

 Tourism

 The White Plains Farmers' Market operates year-round in the city, setting up Downtown at 255 Main Street from May to November, and in the Westchester County Center the rest of the year.
 In addition to the various food products sold, there is often also live music at the Market.

 Sports

+White Plains is home to the United States Tennis Association USTA B team.

 Westchester County Center is home to the Westchester Knicks of the NBA G League, which began play in the 2014–2015 season.
-Due to its use as a makeshift hospital and later vaccination center during the COVID-19 Pandemic from 2020 to 2022, the Knicks played their home games at Total Mortgage Arena in Bridgeport, Connecticut for the 2021-22 season.
 It was also the primary home of the New York Liberty of the Women's National Basketball Association from 2018 to 2020.

 The city is also home to USA Rugby League franchise the White Plains Wombats. and North American Rugby League franchise New York Freedom.

+Nightlife

+White Plains has a vibrant nightlife, centered around Mamaroneck Avenue and surrounding areas.